-Greek Yogurt Greek yogurt has double the amount of protein compared to regular yogurt and is a great source of carbohydrates.
+Greek yogurt has double the amount of protein compared to regular yogurt and is a great source of carbohydrates.
 “Mix it with cereal or fruit,” recommends Dr. Louise Burke, head of Sports Nutrition at the Australian Institute of Sport and coauthor of The Complete Guide to Food for Sports Performance: Peak Nutrition for Your Sport.
 Fresh berries pack micronutrients, which have been proven to help fight muscle soreness.

 “Wholegrain wraps are loaded with wholesome carbohydrates,” says Burke.
 Make yourself a turkey or chicken sandwich and add a bowl of soup on the side.
 This is a particularly great meal if you work out during your lunch break.
-“Wraps are portable so you can eat them on the way back to your office!” she adds.
+“Wraps are portable so you can eat them on the way back to work,” she adds.
 If you’d rather have a salad after the gym, make sure you add some grains.
 “You need at least 1/2 cup of whole grains, so add some quinoa, brown rice, beans or pasta,” says Villacorta.